 How will both the school and I know how my child/is doing and how will Corpus Christi help me to support my child's learning?

 We work closely with all parents and carers to support all children and to quickly identify any needs.
-We continually monitor the progress of our children through a wide range of assessment strategies and when concerns arise we share these with parents.
-Within the school we share our expertise in different areas to assess and plan for the development of different skills.
-We formally record data concerning children’s progress and achievement regularly and this is monitored by year teams and the senior leadership team.
+We continually monitor the progress of our children through a wide range of assessment strategies, and when concerns arise we share these with parents.
+Within the school, we share our expertise in different areas to assess and plan for the development of different skills.
+We formally record data concerning children’s progress and achievement regularly and this is monitored by year teams and the Senior Leadership Team.

-We share your child’s achievements and progress with you in a variety of ways including:
+We share your child’s achievements and progress with you in a variety of ways, including:

-- our open door policy – class teachers are keen to talk with parents, before school, at the end of the day or to make an appointment at a mutually agreeable time;
+- Our open door policy – Class Teachers are keen to talk with parents, before school, at the end of the day or to make an appointment at a mutually agreeable time;

-- parent conference appointments;
+- Parent consultation appointments;

 These meetings will usually be organised by the school and take place in school.
 The notes and outcomes from the meeting are formally recorded and are used to shape future provision for your child.
 You receive copies of all of the paperwork produced about your child and your permission is always sought before any outside agencies become involved.